AppFair/appfair.github.io/index.md

 App Fair apps are always free; there is never any cost to download and install apps from the catalog, nor is there any mechanism for in-app purchases or subscriptions.
 All apps on the App Fair are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html), thereby guaranteeing that they will be free and fair, forever.

-In addition, software creators benefit from the creative freedom afforded by a platform with no annual corporate developer fees, capricious gate-keeping, or  perpetually-fluctuating terms and conditions.
+In addition, software creators benefit from the creative freedom afforded by a platform with no annual corporate developer fees, capricious gate-keeping, or compulsory acceptance of perpetually-fluctuating terms and conditions.
 Since apps developed for the App Fair are distributed directly from the GitHub fork controlled by the developer, the developer maintains exclusive control over how their app is distributed.

 ## Ideal: Fair

 A fair-ground is a nexus that enables both *sovereignty* for software creators and *agency* for software consumers.
-The App Fair is designed to encourage fairness and respect between software creators (the app developers), software consumers (the users of the app).
+The App Fair is designed to encourage fairness and respect between software creators (the app developers) and software consumers (the users of the app).
-This fairness is mediated by the "fair-ground" distribution platform (e.g., the App Fair).
+This relationship is mediated by fair-ground distribution platforms such as the App Fair.

 Software creators benefit from a fair platform without the delays and uncertainly of an opaque app review process.
 They also benefit from the global reach of a centralized and self-maintaining catalog with the unfettered ability to distribute bug fixes and feature improvements to their users in real time.
-In exchange, they commit to publishing all their source code for other developers to scrutinize, improve, and share.
+In exchange for access to this distribution platform and audience, they commit to publishing all their source code for other developers to scrutinize, improve, and share.

-Software consumers benefit from a large catalog of truly free software without any hidden undesirable behaviors.
+Software consumers benefit from a large catalog of truly free software without any hidden undesired behaviors.
 The [Source Accountability](#source-accountability) feature of the App Fair ensures that a user of the software knows the identity of the creator and has open channels to contact the developer for support.
 Consumers additionally benefit from the confidence that the apps they rely upon are not subject to a mercurial set of rules that may affect their ongoing availability in a catalog.